abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/onnx/deploy.md

 ### Baseline testing using ONNX Runtime:
 Create a **baseline.py** file with the below code for baseline test of ONNX:

+This test measures the inference latency of the ONNX Runtime by timing how long it takes to process a single input using the `squeezenet-int8.onnx model`.
+It helps evaluate how efficiently the model runs on the target hardware.
 ```python
 import onnxruntime as ort
 import numpy as np